ekothavale/FIleSQLite/README.md

 **Generator** (`src/SQL_interpreter/generator.c`) — walks the AST and emits a bytecode `chunk` against the schema.
 Detects primary-key equality in `WHERE` clauses and emits `OP_KEY_SEARCH` instead of a scan loop.

 **VM** (`src/SQL_interpreter/vm.c`) — stack-based interpreter that executes the bytecode chunk.
-Maintains up to four concurrent scanners, each holding a cursor into a B+ tree.
+Maintains up to four concurrent scanners, each holding a cursor into a B+ tree (`src/storage_engine/scanner.h`).
+A session-scoped transaction registry, kept outside the per-statement VM state, lets `BEGIN TRANSACTION` hold a table open — dirty writes uncommitted — across multiple statements until `COMMIT` or `DISCARD`.

 **B+ tree** (`src/storage_engine/bplus.c`) — the index structure that maps page numbers to disk addresses.
 Leaf nodes link bidirectionally for sequential scans.